LogtalkDotOrg/logtalk.org/_pages/logtalk.md

   </div>
 </div>

-<p align="right" style="font-size:12px; padding:0px; margin:0px">@ v3.23.0 - January 30, 2019</p>
+<p align="right" style="font-size:12px; padding:0px; margin:0px">@ v3.26.0 - May 8, 2019</p>

 Logtalk is a *declarative object-oriented logic programming language* that extends and leverages the Prolog language with modern code encapsulation and code reuse mechanisms while also providing improved predicate semantics.

-Implemented as a trans-compiler in highly portable code, it can use most modern and standards compliant Prolog implementations as a backend compiler.
+Implemented as a trans-compiler in highly portable, extensively tested, and well documented code, it can use most modern and standards compliant Prolog implementations as a backend compiler.

 As a multi-paradigm language, it includes support for modules, prototypes, classes, protocols (interfaces), categories (components and